floppyzedolfin/sync/CHANGEBLOG.md

 - optimize (in some ways) volumes

-After checking with the company, they told me that wrapping `git` wasn't interesting, which I agree with.
+After checking with the company, they told me that wrapping `git` wasn't interesting, with which I agree.
 I've extrapolated this and decided to also not use `go-git`.

 I thus need to write code that